phoenixframework/phoenix/guides/asset_management.md

 ## CSS

-`esbuild` has basic support for CSS.
-If you import a `.css` file at the top of your main `.js` file, `esbuild` will also bundle it, and write it to the same directory as your final `app.js`.
-That's what Phoenix does by default:
+By default, Phoenix generates CSS with the `tailwind` library, but esbuild has basic support for CSS which you can use if you aren't using tailwind.
+If you import a `.css` file at the top of your main `.js` file, `esbuild` will bundle it, and write it to the same directory as your final `app.js`.

 ```js
 import "../css/app.css"
 ```

 However, if you want to use a CSS framework, you will need to use a separate tool.
 Here are some options to do so:

-  * Use [standalone Tailwind](https://github.com/phoenixframework/tailwind) or [standalone SASS](https://github.com/CargoSense/dart_sass).
-Both similar to `esbuild`.

   * You can use `esbuild` plugins (requires `npm`).
 See the "Esbuild plugins" section below